ComputationalRadiationPhysics/isaac/INSTALL.md

 Requirements
 ------------

 Most dependencies are part of most distributions.
-However some need to be built yourself nevertheless or the distribution versions are outdated.
+However, some need to be built yourself nevertheless, or the distribution versions are outdated.

 ### Requirements for the server and the in situ library